 The following discussion and analysis provide information which Fusion Fuel's management believes is relevant to an assessment and understanding of Fusion Fuel's consolidated results of operations and financial condition.
 The discussion should be read together with the consolidated financial statements of Fusion Fuel and related notes that are included elsewhere in this proxy statement/prospectus.
 As of June 30, 2020, Fusion Fuel is a subsidiary of Fusion Welcome and its operations have been consolidated with Fusion Welcome.
 Consequently, stand-alone financial statements were not historically prepared for Fusion Fuel.
-The financial statements for Fusion Fuel included elsewhere in this proxy statement/prospectus were prepared in connection with the Transactions and are derived from the accounting records of Fusion Welcome using the historical results of operations and the historical bases of assets and liabilities of Fusion Fuel, adjusted as necessary to conform to IFRS.
-The purpose of separating Fusion Fuel from Fusion Welcome is to spin-off the hydrogen business of Fusion Fuel after the consummation of the Transactions.
+The financial statements for Fusion Fuel included elsewhere in this proxy statement/prospectus were prepared in connection with the Transactions and are derived from the accounting records of Fusion Fuel, adjusted as necessary to conform to IFRS.
+The purpose of separating Fusion Fuel from Fusion Welcome is to spin-off the hydrogen business of Fusion Welcome.
+Fusion Fuel has had little to no financial activity to date.
+Parent was formed on April 3, 2020 and will become the sole shareholder of each of HL and Fusion Fuel after the consummation of the Transactions.
 At this time, Parent does not have any operations and will serve as a holding company for Fusion Fuel and HL after the consummation of the Transactions.
 Both Parent and Fusion Fuel have fiscal years that run from January 1st to December 31st.